Sparkling DIY Rhinestone Menorah for Hanukkah

 Add a thin layer of glue with a toothpick

 4. Using your wax pen, add a rhinestone to the glue.
 You have about 5 minutes to move your rhinestone around if you want to put it into another spot or move it towards a border.
-After that, you will need pliers or a dental tool to remove the crystals and this might damage the menorah (trust me, I learned this the hard way)!
+After that, you will need pliers or a dental tool to remove the crystals and this might rip the box (trust me, I learned this the hard way)!

 diy rhinestone menorah for hanukkah